 Transplant shock can make an entire evergreen shift from green to yellow or even brown.
 But, if you’ve only noticed small parts of your evergreen changing color, that may be normal.

 Trees suffering from transplant shock are still alive but need a helping hand to regain their health and beauty.
+If all the foliage has turned brown, however, your tree may have bitten the dust.

 Joseph OBrien, USDA Forest Service, Bugwood.org